 Doxing

 We understand you have a professional life, personal recreation, and pleasures.
 If you want to link your email address to one of your social media or dating sites for easier logging in, use separate email accounts.
-Do the same in signing up for YouTube or Spotify subscriptions and other streaming services.
-This will safeguard your workplace and your professional identity against doxing.

 Use a VPN